matthewkling/nullcat/README.md

 quantitative community ecology data.
-It extends classic binary null models (e.g., curveball, swap) to work with categorical data, and introduces a stratified randomization framework for continuous data that addresses limitations in existing quantitative null model methods.
+It extends classic binary null models (e.g., curveball, swap) to work with categorical data, and introduces a stratified randomization framework for continuous data that addresses limitations in existing methods for randomizing quantitative and count data.

 ## Installation